OnwukaNgozi/sockshop-project/README.md

 # Prerequisite:
+1. AWS account.
-1. VScode and/or gitbash
+2. VScode and/or gitbash with AWS CLI configured.
-2. AWS account
-3. Install minikube and kubectl.
+3. Installed minikube and kubectl.
-4. Domain name
+4. Domain name.
-5. Terraform installed on your local machine
+5. Terraform installed on your local machine.
-6. Choco and helm installed on your powershell
+6. Choco and helm installed on your powershell.

-Using terraform,
+Using terraform, deploy the EKS through
+"terraform init → terraform plan → terraform apply -auto-approve."

+Here, after successful deployment.

 ![Deployed Resources](./images/sucessfully%20deployed.jpeg)